Today ICAI published a review of the current state of UK aid, with support from Agulhas.

-Looking ahead, UK aid will continue to evolve rapidly, in response to a dynamic global context and new UK priorities.
-This review draws together the key findings from across the 28 reviews and four follow-ups conducted over the last four years, to explore how well equipped the aid programme is to respond to the challenges ahead, and the opportunities and risks associated with the changing functions of UK aid.
+This review draws together the key findings from across the 28 reviews and four follow-ups conducted over the last four years, to analyse how well equipped the aid programme is to respond to the challenges ahead, and the opportunities and risks associated with the changing functions of UK aid.

 The review included the following findings: